-The reduction of risk to life and property from flooding and erosion is one of the core mandates under the Conservation Authorities Act, and Toronto and Region Conservation (TRCA) upholds this through the coordination of multiple core programs.
+The reduction of risk to life and property from flooding and erosion is one of the core mandates under the Conservation Authorities Act, and Toronto and Region Conservation Authority (TRCA) upholds this through the coordination of multiple core programs.

 TRCA’s Erosion Risk Management Program specifically seeks to fulfill this mandate through the ongoing identification and remediation of erosion hazards throughout our jurisdiction and by encouraging proactive prevention, protection, and management of erosion issues on private and public property.

 The Conservation Authorities Act gives Conservation Authorities the power to establish and undertake initiatives on private and public land to help achieve its objectives and can include:

 - monitoring of areas affected by flooding, erosion, and or slope instability;

 - study and investigation of the watershed; and

 - remediation of erosion and/or slope stability hazards

 With respect to erosion control and remediation of erosion and/or slope instability prone-areas, TRCA has a long-standing Erosion Risk Management Program to monitor these hazards and to implement stabilization works on a priority basis to the limit of available funding each year.